ragges/tektools/README.md

 tekfwtool downloads a piece of 68k code to be able to write firmware to the flash faster, tektool does not.

+* tektool supports flash type 28F016SA (there is experimental support for 28F160S5 that can be enabled with a `#define` in the program)
+* tektfwool supports flash types 28F016SA and 28F160S5

 The scope must be started with the NVRAM protection switch set to unprotected mode (the rocker switch behind the small holes on the right side of the scope).
 The scope starts in bootloader mode and